opengrail/opengrail.github.io/_posts/2016-02-06-event-stream-intro.md

 There is a huge range of tools and technologies to ingest, store and process events: from cloud services such as [Amazon's Kinesis Streams][aws-kinesis], powerful frameworks such as [Apache Kakfa][apache-kafka], [Apache Flink][apache-flink] and all the way down to individual language features.

-I always want to start off with something concrete that doesn't require a lot of infrastructure but can get demonstrate the benefits so I don't want to rely on the cloud or big frameworks - not just yet.
+I always want to start off with something concrete that doesn't require a lot of infrastructure but can demonstrate the benefits.
+So I don't want to rely on the cloud or big frameworks - at least not just yet.

 I could have picked Go or JS but I'm a big advocate for Clojure so [core.async][core-async] is a natural choice for me to start my investigations.

 # Full DisClojure

 To be honest, I know (and my colleagues insist) that there are other languages and frameworks that are richer by default than core.async.
-But my other goal here is to research understand the basic building blocks on which this model operates.
+But my other goal here is to research and understand the basic building blocks on which this model operates.

 In my experience the abstractions in Clojure are tastefully chosen.
 So I decided to start there on the basis that I would not get lost either learning a new language (like Go) or in the intricacies of distributed persistence addressed by more complex frameworks (like Flink).